-At just 33 years old, Ted has already established himself as one of the leading entrepreneurs in the South and is widely regarded as the leading young business-person in Chattanooga, Tennessee.
+At just 35 years old, Ted has already established himself as one of the leading entrepreneurs in the South and is widely regarded as the leading young business-person in Chattanooga, Tennessee.
 Ted is now a managing partner of the Lamp Post Group, where he actively recruits and mentors entrepreneurs.
-Along with his co-founders Allan Davis and Barry Large, Ted’s visionary leadership as CEO of Access America Transport led directly to its organic growth into $150 million in revenue in 2010 after nine consecutive years of organic growth.
+Along with his co-founders Allan Davis and Barry Large, Ted’s visionary leadership as CEO of Access America Transport led directly to its organic growth into $500 million in revenue in 2013 after ten consecutive years of organic growth.
 Ted also founded AAT Carriers, an asset based trucking company specializing in the transport of weapons and hazardous materials, as well as Reliance Partners, a full-service insurance agency.
 A native of Vestavia Hills, AL, Ted earned his B.S. in Business Administration from Samford University where he and his partners were named Outstanding Young Alumni of the Year in 2010.
 Ted currently serves on the board of the Chattanooga Area Chamber of Commerce.
-Ted resides on Lookout Mountain with his wife of 10 years and three children.
+Ted resides on Lookout Mountain with his wife of 12 years and three children.

 After growing up in Chattanooga and graduating from Baylor School, Jack attended Princeton University where he studied Operations Research and Financial Engineering.
 He then went on to work for Credit Suisse in their Investment Banking Division, dealing primarily in M&A and IPO transactions for clients such as Google, Omniture, Blackstone, Oracle, HP and many others.
 Later Jack co-founded DraftSpace, a document security SaaS company in London which is now part of Moody’s.
 He has continued to work with startups in various capacities, most recently as a General Partner in the Chattanooga Renaissance Fund, an angel capital fund in TN.
 Jack joined up with the other partners to found Lamp Post Group in 2010 as a partner.
 He currently lives in North Chattanooga with his wife, Caitlin, and their two black labs.